DIY Finishing - Finishing Techniques

 photo source: homesteadfinishingproducts.com

-1. Sanding wood before staining is very important for stain-free staining
+1. Sanding the wood before staining is very important for stain-free staining

-Sanding smoothes out those ends of the grain that result when cutting wood.
-It is through these fibres that food enters the tree before it is cut.
-This is why the penetration of colour here is natural and if not controlled can lead to staining.
+Sanding is used to smooth out those fiber ends that result from cutting wood.
+It is through these fibers that food enters the tree before it is cut.
+This is why the color penetration here is natural and if left unchecked can lead to staining.

-Sanding is first done with sandpaper or coarse abrasive sponges - grit size 80-100.
-Then you move on to finer grit to give that pleasing tuft.
-On hardwood - oak, frasin, fag - The finer grit is considered 150, sufficient to achieve a quality surface.
-If the wood is soft, loose and uneven - poplar, lime, arineven molid - 180 or 220 grit is needed to "soften" the stained fibre and achieve the most uniform colouring.
+Sanding is done first with sandpaper or coarse sanding sponges - grit size 80-100.
+Then move to finer grits to give that nice touch.
+On hardwood - oak, frasin, fag - finer grain is considered 150, sufficient to achieve a quality surface.
+If the wood is soft, loose and uneven - poplar, lime, arineven molid - 180 or 220 grit is needed to "tame" the dyed fiber and get the most uniform color.

-Sanding also removes any adhesive or grease stains (greasy fingerprints from food or products used in production) or fine scratches.
+Sanding also removes any glue or grease stains (greasy fingerprints from food or products used in production) or fine scratches.
 If these areas are not sanded, stains will appear after staining.
 On wood they are not visible before staining.
-Sanding, however, removes them and thus removes the risk of stains.
+However, sanding removes them and thus eliminates the risk of staining.

-Don't ignore this step if you want to get a quality product.
-The more time you spend at this stage, the better the colouring and later the finishing will be.
+Don't ignore this step if you want a quality product.
+The more time you spend at this stage, the better the coloring and later the finishing.
 More information on white sanding can also be found at here.

 wood staining